-- Based on feedback from lender and non-lender stakeholders, develop and/or enhance loan product(s) for homeowners that reduce energy and water costs and address health hazards. - Engage at least 10 lenders to promote loan products for financing energy and water improvements. - Evaluate use cases of the 2021 energy cost estimator project where we modeled the energy consumption and utility bills of approximately 990,000 homes in Fannie Mae's portfolio. - Identify five underserved high energy burden markets and test new approaches to reach high energy burdened populations that are currently not well-served with access to energy-efficient, safe, and healthy green housing. - Based on stakeholder feedback, work with energy industry partners to develop a database of cost-effective home improvement recommendations and local, state, and utility incentives for low- and moderate-income households. - Develop a marketing campaign to promote awareness around new consumer tool, new product(s) and/or enhancement(s). - Work with a design-build nonprofit and industry partners, develop and implement plan that will build a pipeline of 20 high efficiency, resilient, and affordable homes in rural areas, to be funded and permitted in 2023.
+- Evaluate use cases of the 2021 energy cost estimator project where we modeled the energy consumption and utility bills of approximately 990,000 homes in Fannie Mae's portfolio. - Identify five underserved high energy burden markets to test new approaches to reach high energy burdened populations that are currently not well-served with access to energy-efficient, safe, and healthy green housing. - Based on stakeholder feedback, work with energy industry partners to develop a database of cost-effective home improvement recommendations and local, state, and utility incentives for low- and moderate-income households. - Conduct marketing activities that promote the benefits of energy efficiency improvements to lenders and key industry stakeholders.
+Educate lenders on upcoming product enhancements. - Work with a design-build nonprofit and industry partners, develop and implement plan that will build a pipeline of 20 high efficiency, resilient, and affordable homes in rural areas, to be funded and permitted in 2023.
 The rural areas of focus will be areas where preservation options are limited due to housing conditions.